dead-fool/dead-fool/README.md

 - 👋 Hi, I’m @dead-programmer
-- 👀 I’m interested in Web- development, front-end for now.
+- 👀 I’m interested in Machine learning.
-- 🌱 I’m currently learning html and css.
+- 🌱 I’m currently learning pygame module.
-- 💞️ I’m looking to collaborate on building beginner level projects through html and css.
+- 💞️ I’m looking to collaborate on building beginner level projects through python and its modules.
 - 📫 You can reach me at bibekniroula87@gmail.com.

 <!---